 So in honor of street food cultures everywhere, I’m beginning a series of recipes where I will be tying in all the elements that I love from the various ‘street food’ experiences in my life while still working within the dietary limitations that I currently live with.
 Just because I can’t have some foods in the same form that I originally had them, doesn’t mean that I can’t still capture the essence of what makes those foods so beloved.
 So come along for the ride and let’s grab something awesome to eat on the way.

 One tasty example of street food that I can never seem to get enough of is fried chips!
 The smell of frying potato chips is one of the things that makes the state fair so memorable and for this recipe, I am taking advantage of BEET season!
 Sliced thin and fried, these chips have all the crunch and nostalgia of warm nights under the ferris wheel.
 Not to mention all the beauty and color that’s so characteristic of root vegetables.
 Like the lights on a tilt-a-whirl, these chips practically flicker as you cook them.
+When it comes to couples photoshoot you need to feel their mood and be able to arouse emotions and reveal the beautiful.
+A photographer should keep in mind some photoshoot ideas, discover new cute poses, and help people express themselves in front of the camera.

 The recipe below contains instructions for making both fried and baked beet chips.
 Of all the methods that I have tried, these two sets of instructions have equally become my favorites.
 So head over to your local farmer’s market and buy up all the beets you can find and try them both.
 You’ll be crunching away and dreaming of the fair in no time!